nertzy/node-gemfire/doc/api.md

 See also `region.query` and `region.selectValue`.

-### region.get(key, callback)
+### region.get(key, [callback])

 Retrieves the value of an entry in the Region.
 The callback will be called with an `error` and the `value`.
 If the key is not present in the Region, an error will be passed to the callback.
+If a callback is not present it will run synchronously.

 Example: